 - Stator and rotor copper losses constitute for 55-60% of the total losses.
 Copper losses are reduced by using more copper conductors in stator and by using large rotor conductor bars - Iron loss accounts for 20-25% of the total losses.
 Using a thinner gauge, low loss core steel and materials with minimum flux density reduces iron losses.
 Longer rotor and stator core length, precise air gap between stator and rotor also reduce iron losses. - Friction and Windage losses constitute for about 8-10% of the total losses.
-Friction loss is reduced by using improved lubricating system and high quality bearings.
-Windage loss is fans
+Friction loss is reduced by using improved and high quality bearings.
+Windage loss is reduced by using energy efficient fans

-Figure 10: Energy efficient motor reduced by using energy efficient
+Figure 4: Energy efficient motor